pyinvoke/invoke/sites/docs/invoke.rst

       The JSON emitted is not pretty-printed, but does end with a trailing newline.

+.. option:: -h STRING, --help=STRING

+    When given without any task names, displays core help; when given with a task name (may come before *or* after the task name) displays help for that particular task.

+.. option:: -l, --list=STRING

+    List available tasks.
+Shows all tasks by default; may give an explicit namespace to 'root' the displayed task tree to only that namespace.
+(This argument may contain periods, as with task names, so it's possible to show only a small, deep portion of the overall tree if desired.)

 .. option:: -p, --pty

     Use a pty when executing shell commands.